JacobLudwigson/Group-Project-16-06/README.md

 In order to have map functionality the user will need a Mapbox Access Token.
 Link: https://account.mapbox.com/auth/signup/

-Once you have your access token and client id create a .env file structured as such

 ## How to run:

 Once the repository is cloned, create a .env file and fill it with the following: